Starting New or Existing Business Resources

 Monroe County Clerk –The county clerk’s office maintains records for the County of Monroe.
 As part of that responsibility they maintain a listing of all business registered with their office.
 If you would like to register your business name you can click here.

 Monroe County Chamber of Commerce: This business membership organization focuses on providing value for its members, enhancing the business climate in the Monroe County area and advocating for public policy that supports economic growth and vitality.
 They provide their members with countless networking opportunities, they fight to protect the interest of business in Lansing and Washington D.C. and they help business join together to form a better community.

-Main Street Program – Thinking of a business in downtown Monroe.
+Downtown Development Authority – Thinking of a business in downtown Monroe.
 The Monroe Downtown Development Authority has a variety of programs to assists new businesses.

 Michigan Economic Development Corporation (MEDC) - offers one-stop business assistance.
 Our business development managers work with consultants, utilities, associations and local economic development agencies to best match businesses' needs with Michigan's opportunities.